cccontro/contro/docs/background.md

 One of Pollock’s key examples illustrates this:

-> The object looks red to me.
+> The object looks red.

 > Therefore, the object is red.